-At the time a student is assigned to an on-campus suspension classroom, the principal or designee shall notify the student's parent/guardian/educational rights holder, or if the student is a foster youth, the foster youth's educational rights holder, attorney, and county social worker, or, if the student is a student of Native American descent, the student of Native American descent's tribal social worker and, if applicable, county social worker, in person, by email, or by telephone.
+At the time a student is assigned to an on-campus suspension classroom, the principal or designee shall notify the student's parent/guardian in person or by telephone.
 When the assignment is for longer than one class period, this notification may be made in writing.